VictorTeixeiraS/projects/projects/build-pokedex-cli/10-submit/readme.md

-# Submit the link to your Git repository above!
+# Submit the link to your Git repository!

 Your link should look something like `https://github.com/gihub-username/repo-name`.